appbaseio/reactive-manual/content/docs/list-components/SingleDataList.md

 - **onChange** `function` [optional]
     is a callback function which accepts component's current **value** as a parameter.
 It is called when you are using the `value` props and the component's value changes.
 This prop is used to implement the [controlled component](https://reactjs.org/docs/forms.html#controlled-components) behavior.
 - **selectAllLabel** `String` [optional]
-    if provided displays an additional option to selct all list values.
+    if provided displays an additional option to select all list values.
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]